 - Peggy Harwood - Upper School - (Grades 9-12) 203.256.7514

 Teacher recommendations and transcript release forms can be accessed through SAO and emailed through SAO to your student’s teachers after Nov 1.
-If your school does not provide teacher recommendations, you may submit an Extracurricular Recommendation form from a coach, music instructor or another adult who knows your child.
+If your school does not provide teacher recommendations, you may submit a Personal Recommendation from a coach, music instructor or another adult who knows your child.

 Teacher recommendations and transcript release forms can be accessed through SAO and can be emailed to schools through SAO after Nov.
-1. If you wish, or if your school does not provide teacher recommendations, you may submit an Extracurricular Recommendation form from a coach, music instructor or another adult who knows your child well.
+1. If you wish, or if your school does not provide teacher recommendations, you may submit a Personal Recommendation from a coach, music instructor or another adult who knows your child well.
 Applicants for Grade Five and Six may have the same teacher for both Math and English.
 This teacher should complete both forms.

 Candidates for Grades 5–8 must upload to SAO an English or History writing sample from the current school year (the writing sample does not need to be graded).